 - Technology used

 Dr Kevin’s top choice is the PicoWay treatment.
 Accroding to him, this treatment has been specifically designed for tattoo removal.
-It has the ability to treat a large variety of colours including the traditionally difficult green and blue inks, and allows for the least sessions possible.
+It has the ability to treat a large variety of colours including the traditionally difficult green and blue inks and allows for the least sessions possible.

 You can see an overview of the tattoo removal process as follows:

 "Can I just use tattoo removal cream?
-I've seen a lot of these miracle cream ads"
+I've seen a lot of these miracle cream ads."

-The answer is a resounding no. Dr Kevin has interviewed his patients who has used them, and the consensus is that the results are marginal.
+The answer is a resounding no. Dr Kevin has interviewed his patients who have used them, and the consensus is that the results are marginal.
 The laser remains the gold standard for tattoo removal.

 Caution: Do not use household agents to remove your tattoo